 Previous studies: Princeton University, Geosciences

 Prior to joining LGO, Amy analyzed human health risks from contaminated properties and offered expert guidance to remediation decisions.
-At LGO Amy continued her focus on sustainability, conducting her LGO internship research at Quest Diagnostics’ automated labs aimed at reducing reagent waste and cost per test.
-After graduating from LGO, Amy will join J&J as a production management analyst.
+At LGO Amy continued her focus on sustainability, conducting her LGO internship research at Quest Diagnostics’ automated labs.
+She made strategic suggestions to reduce reagent waste and cost per test.
+After graduating from LGO, Amy joined J&J Vision as a production management analyst.
+She is now based in Europe where she leads the team running operations support services for the launch of a new contact lens manufacturing plant in Ireland.